Battle of Kili

 The Battle of Kili was fought in 1299 between the Mongols of the Chagatai Khanate and the Delhi Sultanate.
-The Mongols, led by Qutlugh Khwaja, invaded India, intending to conquer Delhi.
+The Mongols, led by Qutlugh Khwaja, invaded India, intending to conquer Delhi and the Indian subcontinent.
 When they encamped at Kili near Delhi, the Delhi Sultan Alauddin Khalji led an army to check their advance.

 Alauddin's general Zafar Khan attacked a Mongol unit led by Hijlak without Alauddin's permission.
 The Mongols tricked Zafar Khan into following them away from Alauddin's camp, and then ambushed his unit.
 Before he died, Zafar Khan managed to inflict heavy casualties on the Mongol army.
 The Mongols decided to retreat after two days.

 Background

 The Delhi Sultanate was ruled by Alauddin Khalji, who had taken the throne of Delhi after assassinating his uncle in 1296.
 The Chagatai Khanate controlled Central Asia, and its leader since the 1280s was Duwa Khan who was second in command of Kaidu.
 Duwa was active in Afghanistan, and attempted to extend Mongol rule into India.
 Negudari governor Abdullah, who was a son of Chagatai Khan's great grandson, invaded Punjab with his force in 1292, but their advance guard under Ulghu was defeated and taken prisoner by Alauddin's predecessor Jalaluddin Khalji.
 Around 4,000 Mongol soldiers (called Mughals in Delhi) who surrendered converted to Islam.
 The suburb they lived in was appropriately named Mughalpura.
 Chagatai tumens were beaten by the Delhi Sultanate several times in 1296-1297.
 The Mongols thereafter repeatedly invaded northern India.
 On at least two occasions, they came in strength.

 During Alauddin's reign, the Mongol noyan Kadar raided Punjab in the winter of 1297-98.
 He was defeated and forced to retreat by Alauddin's general Ulugh Khan.
 A second Mongol invasion led by Saldi was foiled by Alauddin's general Zafar Khan.
 After this humiliating defeat, the Mongols launched a third invasion, with full preparations, intending to conquer India.